 E. Sit back, relax, grab a cold one and wait for the call for the interview!

 There you have it!
 Not only have you learned how to make your resume stand out, you now have one of the most comprehensive resume strategies out there – from preparing, to key word research to designing and customizing your resume.

 I can understand if you are overwhelmed, I’ve given you a lot of new information.

 So where to with all this new resume development information?

 Go top to bottom.
-Here’s some hints and reminders:
+Here are some hints and reminders:

 1. Start at the top and work your way down.